awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 1. Enter the password to connect to your source database server\.

-1. Choose **Test Connection** to verify that AWS SCT can connect to your source database\.
+1. Choose **Test connection** to verify that AWS SCT can connect to your source database\.

 1. Choose **Connect** to connect to your source database\.